ibrahimsoriey1/quantummint/README.md

-# QuantumMint - Digital Money Generation Platform
+# QuantumMint - Digital Money Generator

 QuantumMint is a comprehensive digital money generation platform that allows users to create, manage, and transact with digital currency.
 The system is built with a microservices architecture, providing a scalable and maintainable solution.